facebook/docusaurus/docs/tutorial-setup.md

 <img alt="Docusaurus campfire" src="/img/undraw_docusaurus_mountain.svg" class="docImage"/>

+## Install Git

+Git is a version control system for tracking changes in source code during software development and it can help you synchronize and version files between your local system and your online repository.
+If not already installed, see [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ## Install Node.js

 Node.js is an environment that can run JavaScript code outside of a web browser and is used to write and run server-side JavaScript apps.